jakubtuchol/jakubtuchol.github.io/_posts/2017-01-02-yearly-reading-list.markdown

 * Well that was unexpected.
 I picked up this book expecting to get a breezy humor book, but instead found a suprisingly thoughtful and thorough examination of how technology and modern life are changing love and romance.
 I was surprised at how much time and effort Ansari put into this, even recruting a sociologist to be co-author.
 A quick and worthwhile read, and one that I learned a thing or two from.
 Who knows, maybe it's time to up my Tinder game?

+11) [**Barbarian Days: A Surfing Life** by *William Finnegan*][barbarian_days]

+* This is one of the most extraordinary books I have ever read.
+It's rare to read something that's so clearly about a subject that the author is completely obsessed with.
+Finnegan writes about a life that is so well-lived that it is inspiring.
+He also seems to have an extraordinary ability to remember every detail of seemingly every wave that he ever surfed.
+It's not often that someone else's passion can feel so life-changing and life-affirming, but that's ultimately what this book is: a life-length love letter to a little-understood sport.

 [black_flags]:         https://www.amazon.com/Black-Flags-Rise-Joby-Warrick/dp/0804168938
 [shock_doctrine]:      https://www.amazon.com/Shock-Doctrine-Rise-Disaster-Capitalism/dp/0312427999
 [stranger]:            https://www.amazon.com/Stranger-Albert-Camus/dp/0679720200